 Contractor Indemnity Is Required

 It is important for Arkansas Contractors to be license and provide the proper surety bonds when necessary.
 In fact, effective July 1, 2020, it will be a Class “A” misdemeanor to work without a license when one is required.
 Obtaining license bonds is a simple process and the State has made it easier by allowing contractor to post a Surety Bond in Lieu of Financial Statement.
 MG Surety can help contractors in all situations.
-Contact us anytime or visit our Frequently Asked Question page.
+Contact us anytime.
 We look forward to serving you.